funions123/CaveinFix/README.md

 -Unstable blocks (IE: rock, cracked rock, ore) will cap their instability at the stability of the block below them.
 This means, if a more unstable block is above a more stable rock, there won't be cave-ins caused by blocks the player cannot see (assuming the stable block is the visible ceiling).

 -During world generation, naturally generated caves and overhangs will generate a layer of "hardened rock" that prevents caves and overhangs from being inherently extremely unstable, especially caves in sedimentary rock.
-If you've ever played terrafirmacraft 1.20+, this is pretty much the same mechanic.
+If you've ever played terrafirmacraft 1.20+, this is pretty much the same mechanic as is implemented there.